5 minutes with Sue Channon

 Could you please explain your current position?

 I currently hold the position of Group Chief Executive Virtus Health.
 Virtus Health is a recognised global health care company and the market leading Assisted Reproductive Services (ARS) provider in Australia and Ireland with a growing presence in Singapore and Denmark.
-Virtus Health was the first ARS provider in the world to be publically listed; and listed on the ASX in June 2013.
+Virtus Health was the first ARS provider in the world to be publicly listed; and listed on the ASX in June 2013.

 What was your first job out of University and how did it shape your future career path?